 It’s important to note that having up to 20% miniaturized hair in any given area could be normal in most individuals and could be explained by the recycling of hair follicles.
 Every scalp hair spends most of the time in the growth phase and a small portion of time in the resting phase.
 These are the main phases in human scalp hair growth:

 - Growth phase (Anagen) which lasts between 1 to 6 years.

 - Resting phase (Telogen) which lasts around 4 to 6 weeks.

 When patients lose one hair to the telogen phase, hair follicle go to sleep and the hair shaft falls.
 This is always followed by another hair growing from the same follicle.
 The newly growing hair is usually represented by a very small hair, which should not be mistaken for miniaturized hair due to the balding process.
 Patients with hair miniaturization of over 20% in any area of the scalp are likely to lose more hair or become completely bald in those areas.
 Larger miniaturization numbers can represent more active hair loss as well as further balding in the future.
-Patients who have significant miniaturization could take finasteride to prevent or slow down the process of the hair loss.
+Patients who have significant miniaturization could take prescription medication given by the hair transplant surgeon to prevent or slow down the process of the hair loss.
 These patients should be evaluated on a regular basis and with repeated miniaturization studies to evaluate their response to the medication and to adjust the course of treatment if necessary.